 The HVAC solution needed to maintain consistent humidity levels, typically around 50% RH, 22 DB, to keep glass cases clear and to avoid using excess energy by adding load to the refrigeration cases.
 Older refrigeration cabinets can require extra defrost which results in reduced cooling, has the potential to spoil product and produce condensate which could result in floor slippage.
 Effectively maintaining consistent humidity levels can avoid these issues.

 Fonko NZ, HVAC Mechanical and Trans-critical CO2 Commercial Refrigeration specialists, wanted to use Temperzone’s new OPA2100 humidity intelligence systems to meet the humidity control and energy efficiency requirements of this project.
-However, at the time the unit was only available in R410A refrigerant.
-To meet the low GWP requirement for this project Fonko engaged Temperzone to develop an R32 refrigerant OPA2100 system, Temperzone had designed smaller R32 systems but nothing this large.
-Following further research and development the first OPA2100 R32 unit was successfully built for this project.
+To meet the low GWP requirement for this project Fonko engaged Temperzone to develop our first R32 refrigerant OPA2100 system.
 R32 has a GWP (675) which is less than a third of the currently used refrigerant R410A (GWP of 2,088).
 The R32 unit also required less refrigerant charge than the R410a version which resulted in an overall reduction of GWP of around 75% per kW of cooling.

 Two OPA2100 units were commissioned in late 2019, these were among the very first commercial R32 products installed in the NZ market.
 Each with a capacity range of 15 ~ 200kW, equipped with 4 independent refrigeration systems featuring inverter compressors and EC fans, they are specifically designed to target dew point temperature.
 Dew point is the temperature to which air must be cooled in order to produce condensation (dew).
 It represents how much moisture is in the air: the higher the dew point temperature, the greater the atmospheric moisture content.
 Traditionally air conditioning is controlled solely on temperature however the OPA 2100 is unique as it also focuses on moisture content in air leading to precise cooling applications.
 The OPA2100 has been designed to control the room conditions with an innovative focus on humidity.
 By considering the humidity levels, the space temperature can be maintained in the most efficient way.